b3-exmo/b3-exmo.github.io/docs/Prophets/Russel-Nelson/Russel-M-Nelson.md

 Nelson was called as an apostle in April 1984. ([1](https://www.churchofjesuschrist.org/study/general-conference/1984/04/the-sustaining-of-church-officers?lang=eng&id=p11-p12#p11), [2](https://www.churchofjesuschrist.org/study/general-conference/1984/04/call-to-the-holy-apostleship?lang=eng&id=p3#p3)) At the time of the COVID-19 pandemic, he was `2020 - 1984 = 36` years displaced from practicing medicine.
 And yet folks will marvel at God's infinite wisdom in calling someone with medical background to lead the church during a pandemic.

-Talk to someone who has worked as a CNA about how employable their medical work experience makes them if their certificate has been expired for *one week*.
+Talk to someone who has worked as a Certified Nurse Assistsnt (CNA) about how employable their medical work experience makes them if their certificate has been expired for *one week*.
 I'm very interested to know what they'll have to say.

 2020 was somehow five years ago (at the time of writing this note,) meaning that Nelson is now *forty-one* years displaced from practicing medicine, and is still given credence on anything he has to say on the matter.
 I can't think of *any other context* where someone is treated as a subject matter expert after not working in an industry for forty goddamned years.
 What the fuck.